-4.9.2.7 CHALLENGE_AUTH Signature verification
+233 4.9.2.7 CHALLENGE_AUTH signature verification

-Modifications to the previous request messages or the corresponding response messages by an active person-in-the-middle adversary or media error result in M2!=M1 and lead to verification failure.

-1. The Requester shall perform:
+- 234 Modifications to the previous request messages or the corresponding response messages by an active person-in-the-middle adversary or media error result in M2!=M1 and lead to verification failure. - To complete the CHALLENGE_AUTH signature verification process, the Requester shall complete this step: - 236 1.
+The Requester shall perform:

 '''

-Verify(PK, Hash(M2), Signature)
+Verify(PK, Hash(M2), Signature);

 '''

-- PK is the public key associated with the leaf certificate of the Responder with slot=Param1 of the CHALLENGE request message. - Verify is the asymmetric verification algorithm the Responder selected through the last ALGORITHMS response message as received by the Requester.
-See the BaseAsymSel or ExtAsymSel field in Table 11. - Hash is the hashing algorithm the Responder selected via the last ALGORITHMS response message sent as received by the Requester.
-See the BaseHashSel or ExtHashSel field in Table 11.

-Figure 5a shows the high-level request-response message flow and sequence for Responder's authentication for runtime challenge-response.
+- 237 where: - 238 ° Verify - Asymmetric verification algorithm that the Responder selected through the last ALGORITHMS response message that the Requester received. - The Successful ALGORITHMS response message table describes the BaseAsymSel and ExtAsymSel fields. - 241 ∘ PK - Public key associated with the leaf certificate of the Responder with slot=Param1 of the CHALLENGE request message. - 243 ° Hash - Hashing algorithm the Responder selected through the last sent ALGORITHMS response message as received by the Requester. - The Successful ALGORITHMS response message table describes the BaseHashSel and ExtHashSel fields. - The Responder authentication: Runtime challenge-response flow shows the high-level request-response message flow and sequence for the authentication of the Responder for runtime challenge-response.

+247 Responder authentication: Runtime challenge-response flow